gioelecrispo/wor/README.md

 **Code options**
 - options.debug: if you want to execute with debug code;
 - options.plot: if you want to plot some auxiliar figures;
-- options.real: if you want to do the algorithm also on the real signature version (you need a skeletonization specimen)
+- options.real: if you want to do the algorithm also on the real specimen version (you need a skeletonization specimen)
 - options.computeResults: if you want to compute the metrics (you need the online version of the speciment)

 For the execution, we could choose for different strategies: